MikaMags/split-pay-reminder/README.md

-# Automated Reminders for Split Subscriptions: A Simple Template
+# Automated Reminders for Split Payments: A Simple Template

 Spliting payments with friends?
 Keep track of payments and send automated email reminders via a simple and easy Google sheet template and a Google Apps Script.